-If you’re close enough to me and my interactions on the internet, you’d know that I regard the internet as a place for conversation, not genuine community.
+If you’re close enough to me, or have seen my interactions on the internet, you’d know that I regard the internet as a place for good conversation, not genuine community.

 Click bait articles con us with various controversial headlines.
-We are enticed to react and feed into the hype created by its authors.
-We are consistently bombarded with the next ‘’shock and awe’’ post, that will snatch our attention and rile us all up.
+We’re enticed to react.
+Then feed into any hype created by its authors.
+We’re consistently bombarded with the next ‘’shock and awe’’ post, seeking to snatch our attention and rile us all up.
 Our tears of rage or sympathy are gold in this environment; cash in the bank for those mining for them.
-Fake news sells.

 A large part of the internet is about smart marketing.
 It can bolster, foster and ignite community, but it cannot be community.
-From promoting Trump to benefiting from the capitalist system in order to ironically undermine it for Socialism, if it’s effective, every post and every link will involve a polished sales pitch.
+From promoting Trump to socialists demonising the capitalist system that they benefit from, if it’s effective, every post and every link will involve a polished sales pitch.

 In Koine Greek, Community or ‘plethos’ is defined as being a large number; a [physical] gathering of people [i].
 In ecology, it’s considered to be: a group of interdependent organisms inhabiting the same region, and interacting with each other.